 There are a number of tech solutions that have been developed for this purpose, in the form of online collaboration tools.

-Online collaboration tools can help remote teams build, share and effectively communicate a framework for shared activities and tasks.
+Online collaboration can help remote teams build, share and effectively communicate a framework for shared activities and tasks.
 Having a platform for unified communication and task management can boost a remote team’s productivity.

-Launch Space founder Nico Prins says, “Tools like Chanty are great for discussing on-going work, raising questions, or just chatting to colleagues”.
+Launch Space founder Nico Prins says, “Tools like Chanty are great for on-going work, raising questions, or just chatting to colleagues”.

 The simplicity of the interface makes it user-friendly and easy to integrate for businesses.